 Article 4 – Use of the premises

-The customer will use the premises in a peaceful manner and make good use of them in accordance with the purpose of the place.
-On leaving, the customer commits to return the self-catering gîte in the same state of cleanliness as on arrival except if the housecleaning at the end of stay option has been selected and paid for.
-The customer also commits to inform the owners of any damage caused or breakages that may have occurred during the stay.
-The rental can in no way benefit a third party.
+Customers must respect the peaceful character of the premises and use them according to their purpose.
+We kindly remind our guests that they will use the rented property, furniture and equipment in a peaceful and respectful manner without generating nuisance, especially noise, pursuant to the Code civil and Code de la santé publique.
+Customers agree to return the house in perfect condition at the end of the stay and inform the owners of any damage caused or breakages that may have occurred during the stay.
+In the event of damage caused to the rooms and/or common areas, the customers agree that part of the deposit or all of the deposit will be kept to pay for the expenses occasioned by the necessary restoration/refurbishment.
+The rental can in no case benefit a third party.
+Access to the swimming pool is free between 10 am and 8 pm.
+Please respect the swimming rules which are on display.
 Children bathe in the pool under the sole responsibility of their parents who will not let them enter the pool alone or unsupervised.
 The establishment is a completely non-smoking environment, with the exception of the guests’ terrace and then with the consent of the other guests.
 Eating and drinking alcohol in the rooms is not allowed.
-Eating on the terrace or in the dining room is possible upon prior agreement from the owners.
 Access to free secured Wi-Fi is to be understood subject to the respect of the French Hadopi law (High Authority of Diffusion on the Art Works and Protection of Rights on the Internet) [compliance with copyright laws and illegal downloads/downloading].
 The owners must supply the premises in line with the description given and maintain them in a good state.

 Article 5 – Number of occupants